 In link-state protocols each router has a complete map of the network in the form of link-state database.
-We propose to first annotate this "map" at an upgraded node with the knowledge of other upgraded nodes (we defer the discussion of how this is achieved in case of OSPF/IS-IS and BGP to sections 4 and 5).
+We propose to first annotate this "map" at an upgraded node with the knowledge of other upgraded nodes.
 In Figure 2, upgraded node A will know that nodes C and D are upgraded and vice versa.
+We propose that upgraded multi-path capable (MPC) nodes set a bit (a.k.a.
+MPC-bit) in their link state advertisements (LSAs) to inform other upgraded nodes.
+Non-upgraded routers are oblivious to this bit and ignore it.

-Presently, consider a single flat, link-state routing domain.
-We do not consider extension of BANANAS to distancevector routing algorithms (e.g. RIP).
 Using the link-state database ("map") and knowledge of upgraded routers, every router can locally compute available network paths.
 The simplest model that admits the largest number of paths is where each upgraded router can forward to any neighbor.
-The paths can be computed by performing a depth-firstsearch (DFS) [24] that traverses every neighbor of upgraded nodes and the shortest-path neighbor at non-upgraded nodes.
-The shortest path next-hops of non-upgraded nodes can be found by performing multiple Dijkstra's or an all-shortest paths algorithm e.g. Floyd-Warshall [24].
+The paths can be computed as follows.
+Perform a Floyd-Warshall [24] (all-pairs shortest path) to identify nexthops to destinations at non-upgraded nodes.
+Perform a depthfirst-search (DFS) [24] that traverses every neighbor of upgraded nodes and the shortest-path neighbor at non-upgraded nodes.
 This results in a table containing next-hops for all paths to a destination under the constraint of a known subset of MPC nodes.
 We refer to this strategy as DFS under partial upgrade constraints or DFS-PU for shorthand.
-This simple approach is expensive in both computational and storage terms, especially as the number of MPC nodes grows.
+This simple approach is obviously expensive in both computational and storage terms, especially as the number of MPC nodes grows.

 The BANANAS framework allows an upgraded router to compute and store only a valid subset of available paths under partial constraints.
-The subset of available loopfree paths can be computed using a multipath computation algorithm available in literature, for example k-shortestpaths, all k-hop paths, k-disjoint paths (see [5] and references within), DFS with constrained depth ([7] uses a depthconstraint of 1-hop) etc. The only constraint is that the algorithm should also compute the shortest (default) path.
+Indeed, we can choose from a wide variety of multipath computation algorithms available in the literature, for example k-shortest-paths, all k-hop paths, k-disjoint paths (see [5] and references within), DFS with constrained depth ([7] uses a depth-constraint of 1-hop) etc. The only constraint is that the algorithm should also compute the shortest (default) path.
 These algorithms may be adapted for the MPC constraint, i.e. there is a known subset of upgraded nodes.